Key information

 When do the changes start?

-- later this year, NSW Fair Trading will have increased enforcement and regulatory powers in relation to existing disclosure requirements
+- from 8 November, NSW Fair Trading has increased enforcement and regulatory powers in relation to existing disclosure requirements

-- from early 2025, the increased disclosure requirements for strata managers will start.
+- from 3 February 2025, the increased disclosure requirements for strata managers will start.

 Who do the changes impact?